-Leave Lidl car park at 9.30am.
+Leave Nuns Close car park at 9.30am.
 Start at Hackfall Woods car park on the Masham to Grewelthorpe road at 10.15am.
 5 miles.
 Moderate. £7.

 A short walk which will give us plenty of time to look around the fascinating Hackfall Woods.
 Scattered through the woods are a number of follies built in the 18th century by William Aislabie of Fountains Abbey/Studley Royal fame, who created a pleasure garden in the woods.
 We also follow a stretch of the Ripon Rowell Walk along the River Ure.

 T2: A Gentle Stroll Through Richmond

 Meet outside Castle Hill Bookshop at 2:15pm.
 Free, but please book a place.
 Donations to Richmondshire Museum most welcome.

 Your guide, John Culpan, author of the booklet "Gentle Stroll Through Richmond", takes you for a walk around this most interesting of Georgian market towns.

 E4: Jane Hatcher & Bob Woodings: Life in Georgian Richmond – A Diary & Its Secrets